JoaquimXG/Personal-Site/README.md

 ## TODO

-1. Terraform gitignore
-2. Env vars for both makefile and terraform
+1. Deploy to live
-3. Auto deploy on main branch
+   1. Auto deploy on main branch `Needs testing`
+2. Auto deploy to test
+3. Check redirect from www in cloudfront
+4. Upload pre-zipped to s3?